Energous’ WattUp can charge hearing aids and other devices from 15 feet away

 WattUp needs no such coils — its transmitters sense and communicate with receiver devices via Bluetooth Low Energy, and send power when requested by said devices.
 As long as compatible gadgets are within range of a transmitter, they’ll charge — regardless of their orientation or position.
 Better still, there’s no limit to the number of devices that can charge simultaneously.

-That versatility likely played a role in convincing T-Mobile parent company Deutsche Telekom, Qualcomm, and Vuzix to create concept products embedded with chips from Energous’ portfolio.
+That versatility likely played a role in convincing T-Mobile parent company Deutsche Telekom, Qubercomm, and Vuzix to create concept products embedded with chips from Energous’ portfolio.
 Vuzix’s prototype Blade smart glasses have a charging case that supplies juice wirelessly.
-Qualcomm, for its part, showed off low-latency Locatum asset-tracking tags, up to 20 of which can be placed on a single charging pad.
+Qubercomm, for its part, showed off low-latency Locatum asset-tracking tags, up to 20 of which can be placed on a single charging pad.

 Perhaps the most intriguing of the bunch, though, is Deutsche Telekom’s router.
 From the outside, there’s nothing to suggest it’s anything other than a stock gateway with a few built-in telephony features.
 But peel back the plastic housing and you’ll find an Energous mid-field transmitter onboard, which can charge things placed 8 to 12 inches from the router’s topmost point.